yongerlii/yongerlii.github.io/content/project/example/index.md

 ---
-title: Example Project
+title: Vertical Research Project
-summary: An example of using the in-built project page.
+summary: A study or research endeavor that delves deeply into a specific subject or field, exploring it comprehensively and often over an extended period.
+This type of project aims to advance knowledge within a particular domain by conducting in-depth research, experiments, and analyses.
 tags:
-  - Deep Learning
+  #- Deep Learning
-date: '2016-04-27T00:00:00Z'
+date: '2023-11-26T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''